Create some of your chocolate box favourites at home – strawberry and orange creams and delicious after dinner mints.

 - Once all of the chocolates are covered, use a sharp knife to scrape off any excess chocolate.

 - Put the chocolates into the fridge for at least half an hour to set.

 - Once the chocolate has completely set, turn the mould over on a work surface.
 If you’re using the silicon mould then carefully push each chocolate out of the mould.
 If any are being stubborn then pop the mould back into the fridge for a while longer to give them a bit more time to set.

-Can be made dairy-free by ensuring you use a dairy-free dark chocolate.
+These chocolates can be made dairy-free by ensuring the dark chocolate you use is dairy-free.